maxbiostat/Computational_Statistics/README.md

 ### Markov chain Monte Carlo.

--Charlie Geyer's [website](http://users.stat.umn.edu/~geyer/) is a treasure trove of material on Statistics in general, MCMC methods in particular.
+- Charlie Geyer's [website](http://users.stat.umn.edu/~geyer/) is a treasure trove of material on Statistics in general, MCMC methods in particular.
 See, for instance, [On the Bogosity of MCMC Diagnostics](http://users.stat.umn.edu/~geyer/mcmc/diag.html).

 ### Extra (fun) resources